gyunaev/spivak/README.md

 Spivak is licensed under GNU GPL version 3, and is written by George Yunaev.

+Version 1.1 has been released on Nov 23, 2017.

 ## Features

 - Supports the most popular Karaoke lyric formats: MIDI/KAR, KaraFun, CDG, LRC (v1 and v2), Encore!
 Lyric, KOK, Ultrastar (TXT);